-Taliban launches major assault on Afghan city of Kunduz
+Afghan forces regain control of key city after Taliban raid

 - Kunduz briefly fell to the Taliban in September 2015

-Kabul, Afghanistan (CNN)Afghan government forces are fighting on the ground and from the air to defend the northern city of Kunduz following a pre-dawn offensive by Taliban militants Monday.
+Kabul, Afghanistan (CNN)Afghan forces have regained control of the center of the strategically important northern city of Kunduz from Taliban fighters, Afghan police said Tuesday.

+Mahfoz Akhbari, spokesman for the chief of Kunduz police, said battles continued in and around the city where Taliban fighters were using civilian homes to launch attacks.

-"This time, the Taliban won't be able to capture any part of Kunduz," said Mahfoz Akbari, spokesman for the police in Kunduz, speaking to CNN by telephone.
+"This time, the Taliban won't be able to capture any part of Kunduz," said Mahfoz Akbari, spokesman for the police in Kunduz, told CNN by phone.

-Akbari was referring to the Taliban's brief capture of the strategically important city in September 2015.
+US Brigadier General Charles Cleveland characterized the current clashes in Kunduz as "ongoing sporadic fighting."

+"We are not observing evidence via our internal means to support the reports that Kunduz is under significant attack," he wrote in an email to CNN.

 A Taliban spokesman and Afghan government officials gave similar descriptions of how militants launched a pre-dawn attack on the city from four different directions.

-"Our Mujahideen are advancing rapidly inside Kunduz," Taliban spokesman Zabiullah Mujahid claimed in a phone call with CNN.
+"Our Mujahideen are advancing rapidly inside Kunduz," Taliban spokesman Zabiullah Mujahid claimed in a statement to CNN.

-"Heavy fighting is still going on," Ehsanullah Sadiqi told CNN, speaking by phone from Kunduz.

-He said traumatic memories are still fresh for much of the city's population after the Taliban capture of Kunduz in late September 2015.
+An aid worker said that memories of Taliban attack in 2015 had spurred huge numbers of people to flee.

 "A lot of people who fled Kunduz last year at this time when the Taliban had taken over the city returned to Kunduz.
-So the number of people trying to flee again today was huge," Sadiqi said.
-He described city streets that are almost completely deserted.
+So the number of people trying to flee again today was huge," Ehsanullah Sadiqi told CNN Monday, speaking by phone from Kunduz.

-The US military in Afghanistan appears to be downplaying the likelihood of Kunduz falling once again.

-"We are not observing evidence via our internal means to support the reports that Kunduz is under significant attack," Brigadier General Charles Cleveland wrote in an email to CNN.

 Longest foreign conflict in US history